cloud-gov/cg-site/_docs/getting-started/code-samples.md

 `cd cf-sample-app-spring`

-If you don’t have Git installed, download [`master.zip`](https://github.com/18F/cf-sample-app-spring/archive/master.zip) from the repository, unzip `master.zip`, then:
+If you don’t have Git installed, download [`main.zip`](https://codeload.github.com/cloud-gov/cf-sample-app-spring/zip/main.zip) from the repository, unzip `main.zip`, then:

-`cd cf-sample-app-spring-master`
+`cd cf-sample-app-spring-main`

 ##### Connect to cloud.gov